aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 ## Function `create_resource_account`

-A resource account is used to manage resources independent of an account managed by a user.
-In Aptos a resource account is created based upon the sha3 256 of the source's address and additional seed data.
-A resource account can only be created once, this is designated by setting the
-<code>Account::signer_capability_offer::for</code> to the address of the resource account.
-While an entity may call
-<code>create_account</code> to attempt to claim an account ahead of the creation of a resource account, if found Aptos will
-transition ownership of the account over to the resource account.
-This is done by validating that the account has yet to execute any transactions and that the <code>Account::signer_capability_offer::for</code> is none.
-The probability of a collision where someone has legitimately produced a private key that maps to a resource account address is less than <code>(1/2)^(256)</code>.
+A resource account is used to manage resources independent of an account managed by a user.<br/> In Aptos a resource account is created based upon the sha3 256 of the source&apos;s address and additional seed data.<br/> A resource account can only be created once, this is designated by setting the<br/> <code>Account::signer_capability_offer::for</code> to the address of the resource account.
+While an entity may call<br/> <code>create_account</code> to attempt to claim an account ahead of the creation of a resource account, if found Aptos will<br/> transition ownership of the account over to the resource account.
+This is done by validating that the account has<br/> yet to execute any transactions and that the <code>Account::signer_capability_offer::for</code> is none.
+The probability of a<br/> collision where someone has legitimately produced a private key that maps to a resource account address is less<br/> than <code>(1/2)^(256)</code>.

 <pre><code>public fun create_resource_account(source: &amp;signer, seed: vector&lt;u8&gt;): (signer, account::SignerCapability)<br/></code></pre>